loginov-rocks/loginov-rocks/docs/Configuration.md

 }
 ```

-## AWS User
+### AWS User

-AWS User needed for the Continuous Deployment done with GitHub Actions.
+AWS User is required for the Continuous Deployment done with GitHub Actions.

 S3: ListBucket, GetObject, PutObject, DeleteObject for a specific resource matching `WEB_APP_S3_BUCKET_NAME` and any
 object in it, example: